alexandrebarachant/muse-lsl/README.md

 - Windows: On Windows 10, we recommend installing [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist) and using its GUI to discover and connect to Muse devices.
 Alternatively, if you have a BLED112 dongle you can try Muse LSL's bgapi backend (`muselsl stream --backend bgapi`).
 - Mac: On Mac, a **BLED112 dongle is required**.
 The bgapi backend is required and will be used by default when running Muse LSL from the command line
+       Bleak backend support has been recently added which does not require external dongle, but is currently in experimental stages.
 - Linux: No dongle required.
 However, you may need to run a command to enable root-level access to bluetooth hardware (see [Common Issues](#linux)).
 The pygatt backend is required and will be used by default from the command line. and make sure to read the

 **Compatible with Python 2.7 and Python 3.x**